Allen-Synthesis/EuroPi/software/contrib/conway.md

 The six outputs are stepped CV outputs, whose values vary according to the game state.

-- `cv1`: outputs 0-10V depending on the percentage of the field occupied by living cells
+- `cv1`: outputs 0-10V depending on the percentage of the field occupied by living cells.
+Under most conditions this output measures between 0 and 1V, but may spike higher
-- `cv2`: outputs 0-10V depending on the ratio between the number of new births and the current population
+- `cv2`: outputs 0-10V depending on the ratio between the number of new births and the current population.
+Under most conditions this output measures between 0 and 2.5V, but may spike higher
-- `cv3`: outputs 0-10V depending on the ratio between the number of deaths in the most recent generation and the current population
+- `cv3`: outputs 0-10V depending on the ratio between the number of births and the number of deaths in the latest generation.
+Typically this output measures between 0 and 5V, but may spike higher.
 - `cv4`: outputs a 5V gate every generation
 - `cv5`: outputs a 5V gate signal if the number of births in the last generation was greater than the number of deaths
 - `cv6`: outputs a 5V gate signal if the field has reached a point of stasis

 ## Stasis Detection